mdbloice/Pyrea/README.md

 ### API

+**Please note that Pyrea is work in progress.
+The API may change from version to version in the coming weeks, which may introduce breaking changes to legacy code.**

 In Pyrea, your data are organised in to views.
 A view consists of the data in the form of a 2D matrix, and an associated clustering algorithm (a _clusterer_).